CLOSED. Proposals were due March 2, 2018. The next RFP is anticipated for 2019.

 Through our biennial request for proposals, we strive to sponsor a diverse research portfolio that links the scientific capacity of Maine with the needs of coastal stakeholders.
+Assuming no changes in the federal Sea Grant appropriation and the requirements of the non-research components of the Maine Sea Grant program, an estimated $750,000 will be available to support research projects over the two-year funding period.
+Total two-year requests are limited to $150,000 in Sea Grant funds (including all direct and indirect costs).
 Maine Sea Grant is administered by the University of Maine, but the research competition is open to faculty and staff at any public or private research or higher education institution in the state.